meh/rust-tun/README.md

 You can pass the file descriptor of the TUN device to `tun` to create the interface.

 Here is an example to create the TUN device on iOS and pass the `fd` to `tun`:
+> Note: The method for retrieving file descriptor (fd) only works for iOS 14 and earlier.
+>       And this [issue](meh/rust-tun/issues/140) provides a solution for iOS 15 and later.
 ```swift
 // Swift
 class PacketTunnelProvider: NEPacketTunnelProvider {